chanduthedev/portal/README.md

 - Make it visually appealing.
 - Make it available to test at a hosted domain (Heroku/Vercel/AWS/etc).

+### Limitations/Assumptions:

+- Recipe name should be a single word and unique(No duplicate recipe names allowed).
+- Updating ingredients only add at the end of the ingredient list
+- Updating instructions only add at the end of the instruction list

 ## High Level Architecture

 ![](images/high-level-architecture.png)